Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 2 (A)

 Which of the following is NOT a recognized form of cybertherapy?

-A. e-mail therapy
+A. computer software therapy programs

 B. visual e-therapy

-C. e-gaming therapy
+C. e-mail therapy

 Question #19